 Critically, Amex Centurion lounges can only be accessed by Platinum Card® from American Express, Business Platinum Card® from American Express, and Delta SkyMiles® Reserve American Express cardholders.

-After paying the annual fee of $550 for the Platinum Card (see rates & fees), and the Delta Reserve Card (see rates & fees) or $595 on the Business Platinum Card (see rates & fees), you can use your card to get into these lounges free.
-You can also bring up to two guests free – at least until 2023 when Amex will clamp down on free guest access and start charging $50 a piece.
+After paying the annual fee of $695 for the Platinum Card (see rates & fees), or the $550 annual fee for the Delta Reserve Card (see rates & fees), or $595 on the Business Platinum Card (see rates & fees), you can use your card to get into these lounges free.
+You can also bring up to two guests free – at least until 2023 when Amex will clamp down on free guest access and start charging $50 a piece for guests over the age of 18, and $30 for guest under the age of 18.
+Guests two years of age and younger will be complimentary.

 There are currently Centurion lounges in Seattle (SEA), Dallas-Fort Worth (DFW), San Francisco (SFO), Las Vegas (LAS), Houston (IAH), Miami (MIA), Philadelphia (PHL), New York City-LaGuardia (LGA), New York City (JFK), Hong Kong (HKG), Denver (DEN), Phoenix (PHX), Charlotte (CLT), and Los Angeles (LAX).
 New locations are underway in Washington, D.C.-Reagan (DCA) and London-Heathrow (LHR).